 Netflix Is a Broadcast Channel (2020) – It can feel like Netflix is, overwhelmingly, the most popular provider of content in America, mostly because young and middle-aged professionals on the coasts—the people who work in entertainment—watch it a lot.
 But is it?
 Running the numbers, Netflix is about as big as other broadcast channels.

 “My Estimates for U.S. Streaming Subscriber Totals (a.k.a.
 Netflix Has as Many Subscribers as Disney and Prime Video Put Together in the U.S.)” (2020) – Every streamer provides a different (or non-existent) count of its subscribers.
 Given my focus on the United States, I provided my estimates for each streamer’s subscriber counts last year.

 Disney Has Almost Caught Up To Netflix in the Streaming Wars: Explaining the EntStrategyGuy’s U.S. Paid Streaming Subscriber Estimates- Part I

 Is Prime Video Fifth Place in the Streaming Wars?: Explaining the EntStrategyGuy’s U.S. Paid Streaming Subscriber Estimates- Part II

 The Bass Diffusion Model…Explained!
 The Most Important Shape of the Streaming Wars (2019) and Porter’s Five Forces…Explained (2019) – These are far and away the most popular articles I’ve written, explaining crucial business concepts.

-Why I Think Netflix Will End Up with 70 Million US Subscribers: Applying Bass Diffusion To The Streaming Wars (2019) – Two years ago, I put the Bass diffusion model to the test and tried to predict Netflix’s subscriber growth.
-My model ended up forecasting about 70 million US subscribers at saturation, a forecast that has held up well.
+Why I Think Netflix Will End Up with 70 Million U.S. Subscribers: Applying the Bass Diffusion Model To The Streaming Wars (2019) – Two years ago, I put the Bass Diffusion Model to the test and tried to predict Netflix’s subscriber growth.
+My model ended up forecasting about 70 million U.S. subscribers at saturation, a forecast that has held up well.